The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-A stock exchange is the central hub of market trading activity where buyers buy and sellers sell shares of companies.
-It gives anyone the chance to invest and be a partial owner in a company with the ability to reap the benefits of growth.
+A stock exchange is the central hub of market trading activity where you can buy and sell shares of publicly-traded companies.
+It gives anyone the chance to invest and be a partial owner in a company with the ability to reap the benefits of a company’s growth.

 In the past, stock exchanges were bustling physical locations — picture the crowded floor of the New York Stock Exchange, littered with order sheets.
 In fact, in 2000, the activity on the floor of the NYSE generated around 1.5 million pieces of paper each day.
 However, those mountains of paper have largely disappeared.
 I’ve been on that floor for TV interviews plenty of times, but it’s become a remarkably sedate atmosphere.
 There’s plenty of elbow room now, and all that crushing background noise now feels more like a dull hum.

 The companies listed on a stock exchange may be the main attraction, but the parties involved are what keep the exchange functioning smoothly.
 Specialists and market makers maintain an inventory of shares that they can use to provide liquidity to the market in times of high demand or company-specific news that is driving volume.
 This liquidity assures that there is a buyer for every share being sold and shares available for every share that investors want to buy.

 Stock exchanges are fueled by the foundational economic principle of supply and demand, and the price of a stock fluctuates based on buying and selling activity.
 It’s all done electronically in a matter of seconds or fractions of a second.